textileio/papers/di2f/index.md

 A minimal set of requirements for this type of network to operate includes allowing external identities to leverage a peer (local or otherwise reachable by the user) to create threads.
 Once a thread is created, it can be considered globally available, i.e., thread peers can do work on behalf of other thread peers.

 In practice, only peers that have been used to read/write to a given thread will follow said thread, and as with most other operations, any peer can be used to delete a thread.
 A simplified representation of a "basic" thread network such as this is shown in [@fig:vanilla-network].
-In this case, the network consistst of $n=2$ peers interacting with an external identity $A$ that is requesting operations.
+In this case, the network consists of $n=2$ peers interacting with an external identity $A$ that is requesting operations.

 ![A basic thread network ($n=2$) showing an external identity ($A$) creating a thread on one peer and writing to it from another peer.](./assets/vanilla-network.png){#fig:vanilla-network}